How to Effectively Follow Up on Past Due Invoices in Construction

 2. Send a Friendly Reminder

-When an invoice is slightly overdue, start with a friendly reminder.
+When an invoice is slightly overdue, start with a friendly payment reminder.
 This could be an invoice follow up email remodeling or a phone call, and should:

 Politely remind the client of the overdue payment